 Did you think the arrival of fall meant packing away your festival gear?
 Well, think again: New Orleans has a plethora of smaller neighborhood events in the months ahead, and leading the pack is the Tremé Fall Festival.

-Although it’s only in its fourth year, Tremé Fall Fest has all the makings of a quintessential New Orleans street festival: great music, delicious food, local arts and crafts, and a good cause behind it.
+Although it’s only in its fifth year, Tremé Fall Fest has become a quintessential New Orleans street festival: great music, delicious food, local arts and crafts, and a good cause behind it.

 Tremé has the distinction of being America’s oldest African-American neighborhood settled by free people of color, and the St. Augustine Church is a treasured landmark in the area, dating back to 1841.

-Tremé continues its rich cultural and musical traditions while also bringing new visitors to the area.
+Tremé continues its rich cultural and musical traditions while bringing new visitors to the area.
 Residents are working to preserve and celebrate Tremé’s rich history.
-Check out highlights of the Tremé Fall Fest (most notably its music!) below.
+Check out highlights of the Tremé Fall Fest, most notably the music, below.

-Take a look at this year’s lineup, packing in considerable talent over the course of the street festival on Saturday.
-There’s a little something for everybody, from the legendary Tremé All-stars to the Hot 8 Brass Band.
-Sets are short, keeping the energy up and your toes tapping.
+This year’s festival packs considerable talent.
+There’s a little something for everyone, from the legendary Tremé All-stars to Kermit Ruffins & The BBQ Swingers.
+Sets are short, keeping the energy high and your toes tapping.
 And lest we forget, the best part of small festivals is foregoing your “cubes” and not having to choose between musical acts.
 For the full music lineup, head to the Tremé fall fest website.

 Food, Crafts, and More

 The festival not only celebrates Faubourg Tremé, but it’s also dedicated to the continuing restoration of St. Augustine Church and surrounding landmarks.
 While the event is free, donations are encouraged.
 Funds raised will be used to continue the church’s restorations and aide other Tremé organizations dedicated to enriching the neighborhood.